Why Go Dairy-Free?

 How to Go Dairy-Free

-- Butter: Earth Balance and Soy Garden are excellent vegan margarines.
+- Butter: Earth Balance and Soy Garden are delicious vegan margarines, and both are free of dangerous trans fats.

 - Ice Cream: There are a number of excellent brands: Turtle Mountain’s “Purely Decadent” pints are outstanding, and conventional ice cream producer Double Rainbow makes several excellent varieties from soy milk.
-Also, both So Delicious and Tufutti make vegan versions of those junky but delicious ice cream sandwiches you ate as a kid—you won’t even be able to tell the difference!
+Ben & Jerry’s has even gotten into the act with four “Non-Dairy” flavors that are certified vegan.
+Also, both So Delicious and Tofutti make vegan versions of those junky but delicious ice cream sandwiches you ate as a kid—you won’t even be able to tell the difference!
 Plus don’t forget about sorbets, which tend to be vegan and are lighter and often more flavorful than ice cream.
 If you love the flavor of coconuts, you owe it to yourself to try Luna and Larry’s Coconut Bliss.
-And here’s something to look forward to: Ben & Jerry’s will be releases four flavors of vegan ice cream in 2016.

 - Cream Cheese, Sour Cream, and Mayo: Once again, you’re in luck.
 Follow Your Heart, Daiya and Tofutti make superb vegan versions of cream cheese, which are available at Whole Foods Market and Trader Joe’s, as well as many natural food stores.
 Follow Your Heart and Tofutti also make vegan sour cream.
 There are also several vegan brands of mayonnaise, the most popular of which is Just Mayo by Hampton Creek, which is carried by Walmart, Costco, and natural food groceries nationwide.